-Elizabeth’s Library International actively pursues potential partnerships and relationships that will benefit underserved communities around the world.
+Elizabeth’s Library International actively pursues potential partnerships and relationships that will benefit underserved people groups around Central Africa.
 In tandem with the establishment of a library, we are developing programs addressing educational needs in the communities we serve.

 Susu Village, Zambia

-The new Susu Community Library sits on two hundred and fifty acres of fertile land purchased by donations from ELI supporters.
-The property has a new well and boasts a diversity of income generating crops and orchards (orange, banana,lemon) that contribute to the support of the library.
-The crops and orchards are producing abundantly and a large delivery truck is needed to drive Sweet Susu Produce to market.
-(Read more in the March 2021 Newsletter).
+The new Susu Community Library sits on 250 acres of fertile land purchased by donations from ELI supporters.
+The property has a new well and boasts a diversity of income generating crops and orchards (orange, banana, lemon) that contribute to the support of the library.
+Crop yields have been abundant and a truck was recently purchased to deliver Susu produce to market.
+The truck’s arrival is expected in November 2021.
+(Read more about Sweet Susu Produce).

 A second well is needed on the recently purchased parcel of adjoining land, so the Susu farmers can expand their gardens and goat herd.
 The additional income will support more adult literacy programs in neighboring villages.
 Susu Community Library is the hub for the mobile library program now reaching 18 rural village schools with a total enrollment of almost 9,000 students!